SimoLRepo/simolrepo.github.io/about.md

 ---
 layout: default
 title: About
+permalink: /about/
 ---

-# About Me
+# About

 Questa è la pagina "About".
-Qui puoi raccontare chi sei, cosa fai, ecc.